Experience-Monks/devtool/README.md

 You can `git clone` and `npm install` this repo to start working from source.

-## See Also
+## See Also / Comparisons
-#### `hihat`
+### `hihat`

 If you like this, you might also like [hihat](https://github.com/Jam3/hihat).
 It is very similar, but more focused on running and testing *browser* applications.
-Hihat uses [browserify](https://www.npmjs.com/package/browserify) to bundle everything into a single source file.
+Hihat uses [browserify](https://www.npmjs.com/package/browserify) to bundle everything into a *single* source file, and uses [watchify](https://www.npmjs.com/package/watchify) for incremental file changes.

 In some ways, `devtool` is a spiritual successor to `hihat`.
 The architecture is cleaner and better suited for large Node/Electron applications.

+### `iron-node`

+Another Electron-based debugger is [iron-node](https://github.com/s-a/iron-node). `iron-node` includes better support for native addons and a complex graphical interface that shows your `package.json` and `README.md`.

+Whereas `devtool` is more focused on the command-line, Unix-style piping/redirection, and Electron/Browser APIs for interesting use-cases (e.g. [Google StreetView](#browser-apis)).

+`devtool` shims various features to behave more like Node.js (like `require.main` and `process.exit`) and overrides the internal `require` mechanism for source maps, improved error handling and `"browser"` field resolution.

+### `node-inspector`

+You may also like [node-inspector](https://github.com/node-inspector/node-inspector), which uses remote debugging instead of building on top of Electron.

+This means your code will run in a true Node environment, without any `window` or other Browser/Electron APIs that may pollute scope and cause problems with certain modules.
+It has stronger support for large Node.js applications (i.e. native addons) and more control over the DevTools instance (i.e. can inject breakpoints and support Network requests).

+However, since it re-implements much of the debugging experience, it may feel clunky and fragile compared to developing inside the latest Chrome DevTools (e.g. `console.profile()` does not exist).

+Whereas `devtool` aims to make the experience feel more familiar to those coming from Chrome DevTools, and also promotes other features like Browser/Electron APIs.

 ## License